Molecular Biology and Biochemistry Postings

 MOLECULAR BIOLOGY AND BIOCHEMISTRY

-The following Sessional appointment is expected to be available in the Department of Molecular Biology and Biochemistry during the Spring SEMESTER (January 4, 2021 – April 30, 2021).
+The following Sessional appointment is expected to be available in the Department of Molecular Biology and Biochemistry during the SUMMER 2021 SEMESTER (May 12, 2021 to August 9, 2021).

 3 hrs. lecture – REMOTE LEARNING

-Minimum qualifications: Ph.D in Cell or Molecular Biology or related discipline.
-A strong working knowledge in the areas of cell signaling, cell cycle, apoptosis, the molecular basis of cancer, and extracellular matrix and adhesion mechanisms and the factors that can impact them.
+Minimum qualifications: Ph.D. in Cell or Molecular Biology or related discipline.
+A strong working knowledge in the areas of cell membranes, transport processes, the endomembrane system, cytoskeleton and signal transduction.
 Previous experience teaching upper division MBB courses.

 Recommended qualifications: Post-doctoral experience.

 To apply, please prepare a cover letter, curriculum vitae, and contact information for three references as a single file in portable document format (PDF).
-Complete the on-line application form and submit the prepared PDF package on the following:
+Complete the on-line application form and submit the prepared PDF package at https://advance.science.sfu.ca/mbb/application/.

-Closing date for applications is November 5 at 4pm .
+Closing date for applications is MARCH 30, 2021

 The University is committed to the principle of equity in employment.
 (See Policy GP 19.)